Push Crash Data

 Assessing the situation and the severity of the accident is critical and can be facilitated by the following indicators:

-the probability of an accident, expressed as a %.
+The probability of an accident, expressed as a percentage.

-In addition to the characteristics and location of an accident, the DriveKit SDK measures and shares the smartphone's location after the accident.
+In addition to the characteristics and location of the accident, the DriveKit SDK also measures and shares the smartphone's live location after the accident.
+Therefore, the operator can easily determine whether the driver is continuing his route or has stopped near the place of the accident, which can help evaluating the severity of the accident.

-The web page displays the crash data and the smartphone's coordinates updated every 10 seconds.
+The web page displays the crash data and the smartphone's live location, updated every 10 seconds until the trip recording ends.

-The page only displays information about the trip during which an accident was detected and confirmed.
+The data displayed on the web page is limited to the trip during which the accident was detected and confirmed.

 Last updated